Graduate Degree Information

 - An "RP" grade in a project course will become an "F" (no "NC" option) after one year if your project is not completed.

-If you change from a program requiring a thesis to one requiring a project (or vice versa), you may count a combined maximum of 9 units for 6909, 6910, and 6899 towards your degree.
+If a Master's degree student changes from a program requiring a thesis to one requiring a project (or vice versa), they may count a combined maximum of 9 units for 6909, 6910, and 6899 towards the degree.

-A comprehensive examination is intended to assess your mastery of relevant subject matter, your ability to analyze and integrate the knowledge of your field, your skill in critical and independent thinking, and your use of appropriate organization and accurate documentation.
-A record of your examination (questions and responses) will be retained by your department.
+A comprehensive examination is intended to assess the student's mastery of relevant subject matter, their ability to analyze and integrate the knowledge of their field, their skill in critical and independent thinking, and their use of appropriate organization and accurate documentation.
+A record of the student's examination (questions and responses) will be retained by their department.
 Some departments grant unit credit for exam preparation while others do not.

-As a graduate student, you must follow the same registration policies and procedures as undergraduate students.
+Master's degree students must follow the same registration policies and procedures as required for undergraduate students.
 (See the Registration chapter for details.)

 Registration procedures for Thesis or Project courses are slightly different.
-You must complete a "Special Registration Petition" for each quarter you wish to enroll in one of these courses.
-Submit it to your department office.
+Master's students must complete a "Special Registration Petition" for each quarter they wish to enroll in one of these courses.
+The petition should be submitted to the department office.
 This must be done no later than the last day of the Add period.
-You are responsible for checking on the progress of this procedure.
+The student is responsible for checking on the progress of this procedure.

-Prerequisites: See "What information do I need to register for and enroll in classes?" in the Registration chapter.
+Prerequisites: See "What information do students need to enroll in classes?" in the Registration chapter.

 It is an integral part of the teaching responsibility of the faculty to provide careful evaluation and timely assignment of an appropriate grade to each enrolled student.
 There is a presumption that grades assigned are correct.
 It is the responsibility of anyone appealing an assigned grade to demonstrate otherwise.
 In the absence of compelling reasons, such as instructor or clerical error, prejudice, or capriciousness, the grade determined by the instructor of record will be considered final.

 For purposes of correcting an error, an instructor may change a grade with approval of his/her department chair and college dean.
-No grade may be changed once your graduation has been recorded.
+No grade may be changed once a student's graduation has been recorded.
 The administrative symbol for withdrawal cannot be assigned by a faculty member.
-See "What changes can I make in my enrollment status?" in the Registration chapter for a description of withdrawal policies and procedures.
+See "What changes can students make in their enrollment status?" in the Registration chapter for a description of withdrawal policies and procedures.